opentrading-net/custom-alembic/products/tesseract/interface/ViewAPI.md

 ---
-title: View Application Programming Interface
+title: View API
 excerpt: "The tesseract view API"
 ---

+# View Appliction Programming Interface

 The View API is a dynamically generated interface that allows client systems to access and operate on data exposed by a [view](View.md).

 The View API is a REST JSON based API in the [OpenApi](https://swagger.io/specification/) format.
 For a given view ({view} placeholder below) the REST interface will be: